lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 Author: [Hang Hu](https://github.com/hanghu) & [Luna Huang](https://github.com/lunayuehuang)

+This is a tutorial prepared for University of Washington MSE 544 class.
+In this tutorial, students will learn how to train and run YoloV5 on local machines; how to create GPU training clusters using Azure Machine Learning; how to depoly a project to Azure and running machine learning with Azure Machine Learning; and how to inference using trained model locally.

 ## Table of Contents

 - [Part 1 How to train and run YoloV5 on local machines](#part1)